Project Gnome (nuclear test): Gnome shot and aftereffects

 Gnome was placed 361 m underground at the end of a 340 m tunnel that was supposed to be self-sealing upon detonation.
 Gnome was detonated on 10 December 1961, with a yield of 3.1 kilotons.
 Even though the Gnome shot was supposed to seal itself, the plan did not quite work.
 Two to three minutes after detonation, smoke and steam began to rise from the shaft.
 Consequently, some radiation was released and detected off-site, but it quickly decayed.
 The cavity volume was calculated to be 28000 ± 2800 m3 with an average radius of 17.4 m in the lower portion measured.

 The Gnome detonation created a cavity about 170 ft wide and almost 90 ft high with a floor of melted rock and salt.
 A new shaft was drilled near the original and, on 17 May 1962, crews entered the Gnome Cavity.
 Even though almost six months had passed since the detonation, the temperature inside the cavity was still around 140 F. Inside, they found stalactites made of melted salt, as well as the walls of the cavity covered in salt.

 The intense radiation of the detonation colored the salt multiple shades of blue, green, and violet.
 Nonetheless, the explorers encountered only five milliroentgen, and it was considered safe for them to enter the cavern and cross its central rubble pile.
 While the three-kiloton explosion had melted 2400 tons of salt, the explosion had caused the collapse of the sides and top of the chamber, adding 28,000 tons of rubble that mixed with the molten salt and rapidly reduced its temperature.
 This was the reason the drilling program had originally been unsuccessful, finding temperatures of only 200 F, without high pressure steam, though the boreholes had encountered occasional pockets of molten salt at up to 1450 F deeper amid the rubble.

+Historical site

-As of 2008, all that existed on the surface to show what occurred below was a small concrete monument with two weathered and slightly vandalized plaques.
+The Gnome-Coach Site is open to the public and managed by the U.S. Department of Energy Office of Legacy Management.
+Today, all that exists on the surface to show what occurred below is a small concrete monument with two weathered plaques.

+The historical plaque at ground zero reads: